Skip to main content

 We collect this information:

 • Directly from you when you provide it to us.
 When you sign up for the Services, you provide us with information such as your name and email address.
-In jurisdictions where it is permitted, we may also collect information from your public social media accounts and use it to better provide you with products and services that may be relevant to you.
+In jurisdictions where it is permitted, we may also collect information from your public social media accounts and use it to provide you with products and services that may be relevant to you.

 • From third parties, for example, our business partners.